Executive Committee Charter

 EXECUTIVE COMMITTEE CHARTER

-The Executive Committee (the "Committee") shall consist of not less than three (3) and not more than six (6) members inclusive of the Company's Chairman and Chief Executive Officer ("CEO") who serves in accordance with the Company's Corporate Governance Guidelines.
+The Executive Committee (the "Committee") shall consist of not less than three (3) and not more than seven (7) members inclusive of the Company's Chairman and the Chief Executive Officer ("CEO").
 The Chairman of the Board of Directors (the "Board") shall also be the Chairman of the Committee.
-An exception to this policy can, however, occur temporarily in unusual circumstances or during transitions of authority.
 All other Committee members shall qualify as non-management, independent directors.
 The Committee's members shall be appointed by the Board, and may be removed singly or in multiples by a majority vote of the Board.

 1. Serve as the Finance Committee of the Board of Directors with responsibility for reviewing, at least annually, such matters as:

 a. the independent agencies' ratings of the financial strength of the Company and its Insurance subsidiaries' coupled with the financing and operating implications of these ratings;